Your Guide to Sudden Alcohol Intolerance & Alcohol Allergies

-The onset of symptoms is usually noticed by slightly more labored breathing after consuming alcohol.
-Most sufferers will first report minor breathing difficulties, usually accompanied by a noticeable increase in heart rate.
+The onset of symptoms is usually noticed by slightly more laboured breathing after consuming alcohol.
+Most sufferers will first report minor breathing difficulties, traditionally accompanied by a noticeable increase in heart rate.

 More severe cases of intolerance can also involve headaches that occur approximately one to two hours after alcohol consumption and last up to several hours.

-Even though these symptoms are not as severe as an alcohol allergy, they are still serious and can be incredibly uncomfortable.
+Even though these symptoms are not as severe as an alcohol allergy, they are still unpleasant and uncomfortable.

 Alcohol intolerance causes